 The nature of each one of our days is unique to us all.
 While one person may have a 9-5 involving no commute whatsoever, the other may have to travel from point A to point B as a part of their daily schedule.
-Then there are the rest, who have jobs that can only be performed in the outdoors.
+Then there are the rest, who have jobs that can only be performed outdoors.
 So before you go ahead and add to cart, do consider what your days are like, and base your monsoon footwear requirement around that.
-For example, if you buy open-toed shoes for a profession that requires you to be in meeting rooms all day, your feet might have to face squeakiness and being drenched in water for hours, which frankly isn't delightful.
+For example, if you buy open-toed shoes for a profession that requires you to be in meeting rooms all day, your feet might have to face squeakiness and being drenched in water for hours, which frankly isn’t delightful.

 Don’t just look for pretty designs.

 Yes, the way we look and the way we present ourselves is exceptionally crucial at any point in life.
 But that’s not all there is to it.
 When picking the perfect monsoon footwear for yourself, ditch the surface-level beauty and abide by the simple saying, “All that glitters is not gold!”
 We say this because as ardent fashionistas, we’ve made these errors too.
 While it helped complete our outfits, it wasn’t a treat for our feet.
 All you need to do during the rainy season is a step into shoes that blend comfort & style seamlessly.
 It’s alright if it isn’t the number one trend, as long as it keeps you A-OK through the day.
 Then, quite literally, you’ll be good to go!